 Known for: Interesting collaborations and ultra-luxe, large-scale Italian designs

-The second Italian brand on our list is Sahrai Milano.
+The final Italian brand on our list is Sahrai Milano.
 Their story hails from 1830s Teheran before winding its way along an exotic trail by way of Istanbul, St Petersburg, Cannes and, finally, Milan.
 Understandably, its creations are as rich as its story.

 Mastering designs which run the gamut from Swarovski crystal-encrusted silken plains to artistic textural designs and statement graphic designs, the Italian brand delights traditionalists, modernists and everyone in between.

 It’s also proven itself as a destination for collaborations with exciting artists, architects and designers (including illustrious fashion house Gianfranco Ferre), earning its status as one of Italy’s most exciting rug designers.